utk-cs340-spring23/students/lhochste.md

 ## Github Username: Levi Hochstetler
 ## Github ID: snapplelevi

-I am a sophomore here at the University of Tennessee and learning as a **VOL** is very fun.
+I am a sophomore computer science major here at the University of Tennessee and learning as a **VOL** is very fun.
 I was born in Kingsport, TN and really enjoy how close Knoxville is.
 Some of my interests include: listening to music, playing basketball, going for runs, reading, and sometimes coding :-).